hazzard993/tstl-lurker/README.md

   <img src="https://i.imgur.com/BoYr2Hj.gif" />
 </div>

-Using the `--watch` option with _TypeScriptToLua_ it is possible to compile and hotswap code running in a LÖVE game when saving a _.ts_ file as seen in the example above.
+> Using the `--watch` option with _TypeScriptToLua_ it is possible to compile and hotswap code running in a LÖVE game when saving a _.ts_ file as seen in this example.

 These declarations are available via _npm_ which makes them downloadable with: